 Ricardo Pérez is Professor of Anthropology and Coordinator of Latin American and Caribbean Studies.
 His area of specialization is cultural anthropology and his teaching and research interests include economic and urban anthropology, transnational migration, globalization and development, especially in the fishing and tourism sectors.
 His current book project, tentatively entitled Authentically Global: Cuban Culture and Economy in the Age of Mass Tourism, examines the economic, cultural and environmental impacts of tourism development in Jardines del Rey, an ‘emerging tourist area’ in north-central Cuba where some of the most important tourism development projects on the island are currently under way.

 Nell Haynes, Councilor

-Nell Haynes is a Visiting Assistant Professor of Anthropology at Northwestern Univeristy, with an affiliation in the Center for Native American and Indigenous Research.
+Nell Haynes is an Assistant Teaching Professor of Anthropology at Georgetown University, with affiliations in the Center for Latin American Studies and Women’s and Gender Studies.
 She focuses on urban altiplano Bolivia and Chile , looking at the ways indigenous peoples produce and consume popular culture forms.
 Using performance, media, and visual art as a lens she explores the reshaping of discourses on race, gender, class, and politics.